dreamofwhy/FirstGitPractice/README.md

   * Add a short comment.
 Then press the green Create pull request button.
   * DONE!

 5. Review at least one other student’s pull request to indicate if that student followed directions correctly.
 Do this by navigating back to cs360f16/FirstGitPractice and looking through the pull requests.
+Write a comment and if the student's pull request contains an error, Request Changes, if the student's pull request is correct, Approve.

 6. Wait for a few minutes for your pull request to get accepted back to the upstream repository and for everyone to catch up.